Tengato/Mechadrone1/ReadMe.txt

 asset type describing a level, the engine will instantiate a game object model consisting of componentized Actor objects.
 •	A basic rendering engine (\Mechadrone1\Mechadrone1\Rendering).
-Uses a scene graph to cull objects outside of the camera frustum.
+Uses a BVH scene graph to cull objects outside of the camera frustum.
 Binds object material data to shader parameters.
 Also uses a simple implementation of shadow maps.
 •	An assortment of common shaders (\Mechadrone1\Mechadrone1Content\shaders).